Mythique/arcoreimg-ui/README.md

 [The original version of this application was made by JacksiroKe](https://github.com/JacksiroKe/arcoreimg).
 It is not maintained anymore and had some issues.

-This version has a few fixes, some improvement and less dependencies.
+This version has a few fixes, some improvement and fewer dependencies.

 A brief and incomplete summary of the differences :
 - Fixed an issue that would prevent evaluating images that have spaces in their path.